AdvaithRavishankar/Lab8-Starter/README.md

 How are graceful degradation and service workers related?

-ANS: Service Workers enable graceful degradation by allowing the website to have less items hard coded in and also allows fot the website to work in suboptimal conditions.
-This ensures that the user experience is more reliable.
+ANS: Service Workers enable graceful degradation by allowing the website to work in suboptimal conditions (like offline conditons).
+This ensures that the user experience is more reliable and robust.